matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Secure shell (SSH):** A security protocol used to create a shell with a remote system

-**Security hardening:** The process of strengthening a system to reduce its vulnerabilities and attack surface
+**Security hardening:** The process of strengthening a system to reduce its vulnerabilities and attack surface.
+Security hardening is conducted on hardware, Operating systems, Applications, Computer Networks and Databases

 **Security information and event management (SIEM):** An application that collects and analyzes log data to monitors critical activities for an organization

 **Security zone:** A segment of a company’s network that protects the internal network from the internet

-**Smurf attack:** A network attack performed when an attacker sniffs an authorized user’s IP address and floods it with ICMP packets
+**Smurf attack:** A network attack performed when an attacker sniffs an authorized user’s IP address and floods it with ICMP packets.
+It is a combination between a DDOS attack and an IP spoofing attack.

 **Speed:** The rate at which a device sends and receives data, measured by bits per second.
 The rate at which data packets are received or download